 - All loan documents (notes, deeds of trust, escrow agreements, and any other documents needed to document a particular transaction or to secure the loan) and insurance policies name the partnership as payee and beneficiary.
-Loans are not written in the name of the general partners, RMC or any other nominee. - · No Loans to General Partners.
-No loans will be made to the general partners or their affiliates, with the exception of the formation loan. - Purchase of Loans from Affiliates and Other Third Parties.
+Loans are not written in the name of the general partners or any other nominee. - Loans to General Partners and Affiliates.
+Generally, loans will not be made to the general partners or their affiliates and no such loans have been made to date.
+However, the partnership may, in certain limited circumstances, loan funds to affiliates, to among other things, purchase real estate owned by the partnership as a result of foreclosure. - Purchase of Loans from Affiliates and Other Third Parties.
 Existing loans may be purchased from the general partners, their affiliates or other third parties, only so long as any such loan is not in default and otherwise satisfies all of the foregoing requirements; provided, the general partners and their affiliates must sell no more than a 90% interest and retain a 10% interest in any loan sold to the partnership which they have held for more than 180 days.
 In such case, the general partners and affiliates will hold their 10% interest and the partnership will hold its 90% interest in the loan as tenants in common.
-The purchase price to the partnership for any such loan will not exceed the par value of the note or its fair market value, whichever is lower. - .
-Note Hypothecation.
+The purchase price to the partnership for any such loan will not exceed the par value of the note or its fair market value, whichever is lower. - Note Hypothecation.
 The partnership also may make loans which will be secured by assignments of secured promissory notes.
 The amount of a loan secured by an assigned note will satisfy the loan-to-value ratios set forth above (which are determined as a specified percentage of the appraised value of the underlying property) and also will not exceed 80% of the principal amount of the assigned note.
 For purposes of making loans secured by promissory notes, the partnership will rely on the appraised value of the underlying property, as determined by an independent written appraisal which was conducted within the last twelve months.
-If such appraisal was not conducted within the last twelve months, then the partnership will arrange for a new appraisal to be prepared for the property.
+If such appraisal was not conducted within the last twelve months, then the partnership will range for a new appraisal to be prepared for the property.
 All such appraisals will satisfy the loan-to-value ratios set forth above.
 Any loan evidenced by a note assigned to the partnership will also satisfy all other lending standards and policies described herein.
-Concurrently with the partnership making the loan, the borrower of partnership funds, i.e., the holder of the promissory note, will execute a written assignment which shall assign to the partnership his/its interest in the promissory note.
-No more than 20% of the partnership's portfolio at any time will be secured by promissory notes.
+Concurrently with the partnership making the loan, the borrower of partnership funds, i.e., the holder of the promissory notes.
 As of the date hereof, none of the partnership's portfolio is secured by promissory notes. - Loan Participation.
-The partnership may participate in loans with other lenders (including certain other limited partnerships organized by the general partners, other individuals and pension funds), by providing funds for or purchasing a fractional undivided interest in a loan meeting the requirements set forth above. - · Diversification.
+The partnership has participated in loans with other limited partnerships organized by the general partners, where the partnership has purchased a fractional undivided interest in a loan, meeting the requirements set forth above.
+Because the partnership will not participate in a loan which would not otherwise meet its requirements, the risk of such participation is minimized.
+Although the partnership may participate in loans with nonaffiliated lenders, individuals or pension funds, it has not done so to date.
+Any such participation would only be on the terms and conditions set above. - · Diversification.
 The maximum investment by the partnership in a loan will not exceed the greater of (a) \$50,000, or (b) 10% of the then total partnership assets (See Loan Participation, above). - Reserve Liquidity Fund.
 A contingency reserve liquidity fund equal to 3% of the gross proceeds of the offering will be established for the purpose of covering unexpected cash needs of the partnership.